 During the 82nd Texas Legislative session, Senate Bill 1107 was passed.
 This bill requires all new students, transfer students, and returning students who have had a fall or spring semester break in their attendance at an institution of higher education to provide proof of bacterial meningitis vaccination (or a booster dose) 10 days prior to the first class day of the entering semester.
-Without the evidence of vaccination, a student cannot attend classes on campus.
-This law becomes effective January 1, 2012.
+Without the evidence of vaccination, a student cannot register for classes.
+This law became effective January 1, 2012.